mpv-player/mpv/DOCS/man/en/input.rst

     - ``b vf set ""`` remove all video filters on ``b``
     - ``c vf toggle lavfi=gradfun`` toggle debanding on ``c``

+enable_section "<section>" [default|exclusive]
+    Enable all key bindings in the named input section.

+    The enabled input sections form a stack.
+Bindings in sections on the top of the stack are preferred to lower sections.
+This command puts the section on top of the stack.
+If the section was already on the stack, it's implicitly removed beforehand.
+(A section can't be on the stack twice.)

+    If ``exclusive`` is specified as second argument, all sections below the newly enabled section are disabled.
+They will be re-enabled as soon as all exclusive above them are removed.

+disable_section "<section>"
+    Disable the named input section.
+Undoes ``enable_section``.

 Undocumented commands: tv_start_scan, tv_step_channel, tv_step_norm,
 tv_step_chanlist, tv_set_channel, tv_last_channel, tv_set_freq, tv_step_freq,
 tv_set_norm, dvb_set_channel, radio_step_channel, radio_set_channel,